cpske/ISP/Resources.md

 ---
 layout: page
-title: Resources
+title: Learning Resources
-description: useful references
 ---

-## Resources

 ### Online Courses

 [Writing Professional Code](https://courses.edx.org/courses/course-v1:Microsoft+DEV275x+2T2017) Course DEV275x at edX.
 A course by Microsoft.
 It uses dot-net for exercises and has some dot-net specific questions.
 You should study the whole course, but OK to skip .Net problems.
   * This course is part of [Microsoft Entry-Level Software Development Professional Program](https://www.edx.org/microsoft-professional-program-entry-level-software) on edX.
 Looks interesting.
-Relevent to this course:
+Each "course" is short.
+Relevent to this course are:
   * Course 5: Writing Professional Code
   * Course 8: Building Prototypes with JavaScript
   * Course 9: Building a Functional Prototype with Node.js